 Identity resolution explained

-In its simplest explanation, Identity Resolution can help identify a large percentage of a brand’s website traffic by matching the devices visiting the site back to a consumer’s email address or phone number, without relying solely on third-party cookies.
-Because Identity Resolution partners track consumer behavior across thousands of websites and ad networks they understand the multiple devices a consumer uses and stores a consumer’s browse, click and purchase behavior at an individual level within their identity graph.
+In its simplest explanation, Identity Resolution can help identify a large percentage of a brand's website traffic by matching the devices visiting the site back to a consumer's email address or phone number, without relying solely on third-party cookies.
+Because Identity Resolution partners track consumer behavior across thousands of websites and ad networks they understand the multiple devices a consumer uses and stores a consumer's browse, click and purchase behavior at an individual level within their identity graph.
 The more data they have, the higher likelihood they can identify anonymous traffic.
-For an example of scale, the Wunderkind Identity Network can identify over 9 billion devices, has over 1 billion consumers and observes over 2 trillion digital browse, click and purchase events in a single year – more than most identity solutions have collected in their existence.
+For an example of scale, the Wunderkind Identity Network can identify over 9 billion devices, has over 1 billion consumers and observes over 2 trillion digital browse, click and purchase events in a single year - more than most identity solutions have collected in their existence.
+The beauty of identification is that it can provide personalized web experiences and deliver incredibly effective triggered messaging after known consumers bounce from a site.
+But unfortunately, many returning visitors, including your most valuable loyalty members, may appear as anonymous.
+In fact, up to 95% of a brand's traffic will appear as anonymous, even if they are a returning customer or a loyalty member.
+Here's a short list from the many reasons why this may happen: First-Party Cookies Expire :- If a website's first-party cookies have expired since the user's last visit, the site may not recognize the visitor.

 - Some visitors may clear their cookies manually, resulting in the loss of any stored identifiers.